-6 of the best travel cameras
+9 of the best travel cameras

 The camera easily pairs with the simple-to-use Fujifilm Camera Remote app.
 Pics can be edited on the back of the camera and quickly sent to your phone for Instagram or Facebook uploads.

-Verdict: It might intimidate an absolute beginner, but it's a winner for gadget freaks who enjoy experimenting with features and options.
+Verdict: It might intimidate an absolute beginner, but it's perfect for gadget freaks who enjoy experimenting with features and options.

 Specs: 16.3 megapixels, 3-inch tilting LCD monitor, full HD 1080p video recording, built-in Wi-Fi, extended ISO 25600, up to 6 fps shooting, eye detection AF and portrait enhancer, XC 16-50mm f/3.5-5.6 OIS II lens